SSC441: Wildlife and Wildland Conservation

 Resources by Subject: Biologyand b.
 Resources by Subject Ecology & Environment locates subject-specific information within the UB Libraries (bibliographic and reference databases, electronic journal collections, reference books, library news, etc. and selectively from outside resources such as Web-based subject guides and other online resources.

 - It is important for students to become members of the professional societies and associations in which they seek careers.
 Being a member (students generally get greatly reduced dues and fees to join) has tremendous networking, resources sharing, and current awareness benefits.
 Such professional associations include the Wildlife Management Institute, the Wildlife Society, Ecological Society of America, the Society of American Foresters, Student Conservation Association (GREATresource for summer jobs, internships, etc.), Association of Fish and Wildlife Agencies, Wildlands Network, Society for Ecological Restoration.

-- Fred Stoss is YOUR librarian.
-He holds degrees in biology, zoology, a Master of Library Science Degree.
+Fred Stoss is YOUR librarian.
+He holds an undergraduate degree in biology, a graduate degree in zoology, and a Master of Library Science Degree.
 He is an Associate Librarian for the Biological Sciences, Geology, and Mathematics, and shares responsibilities with others for Ecology and Environmental Science/Studies.
 His Website provides office hours and contact information.
 His advice: “Do not wait until the last minute to start your library research, which is an integral part of your learning experiences at UB.
 Make that experience meaningful and of high quality.”
 His email is email@example.com and his phone number: 716 645-1337.